 - Clearly define what is being mapped, what isn't being mapped and what you hope to gain from doing so.
 Make sure the scope is appropriate for your goals. - Interview one or two people at a time.
-Interviewing in groups is not as conducive to uncovering inefficiencies or discrepancies across roles. - Create a map earlier than you think you should, and have it pulled up as you interview colleagues.
-This will demonstrate progress and keep everyone on the same page. - objective third party.
+Interviewing in groups is not as conducive to uncovering inefficiencies or discrepancies across roles. - 3.
+Create a map earlier than you think you should, and have it pulled up as you interview colleagues.
+This will demonstrate progress and keep everyone on the same page. - 4.
+Find someone to assist this effort who can serve as an objective third party.
 Your maps and related discoveries will be more detailed due to their probing questions as they seek to understand what is happening and why.

-CREATE BUSINESS PROCESS MAPS
+WORK-PLAY #13: CREATE BUSINESS PROCESS MAPS